-How to Make Apple Watch Run Faster?
+How to Make Your Apple Watch Run Faster

 - Go to General > Accessibility

-- Then turn on Reduce Motion from there
+- Tap on Reduce Motion

 Close Apps from the Dock